Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Appendix

-\begin{proof} A per-trajectory loss of 0 can be achieved by choosing a $\theta$ such that $Q_{\theta}=Q$ (which we assumed was possible), since this makes the incoming flow equal the outgoing flow.
-Note that there always exists a solution $Q^*$ in the space of allow possible flow functions which satisfies the flow equations (incoming = outgoing) by construction of flow networks with only a constraint on the flow in the terminal nodes (leaves).
+\begin{proof} A per-trajectory loss of 0 can be achieved by choosing a $\theta$ such that $\flowf_{\theta}=\flowf^*$ (which we assumed was possible), since this makes the incoming flow equal the outgoing flow.
+Note that there always exists a solution $\flowf^*$ in the space of allow possible flow functions which satisfies the flow equations (incoming = outgoing) by construction of flow networks with only a constraint on the flow in the terminal nodes (leaves).
 Since having $L_\theta(\tau)$ equal to 0 for all $\tau \sim P(\theta)$ makes the expected loss 0, and this is the lowest achievable value (since $L_\theta(\tau) \geq 0 \;\;\forall \theta$), it means that such a $\theta$ is a global minimizer of the expected loss, and we can denote it $\theta^*$.
-If we optimize $Q$ in function space, we can directly set to 0 the gradient of the loss with respect to $Q(s,a)$ separately.
-Doing so we find that there is only one solution, which is when the in-flow equals the out-flow, showing that the only minimum in function space is the global minimum\footnote{of course this is not guaranteed anymore in parameter space, as usual for neural networks, but this is also what enables generalization}.
-Since we have chosen $P$ with support large enough to include all the trajectories leading to a terminal state $R(x)>0$, it means that $L_\theta(\tau)=0$ for all these trajectories and that $Q_\theta=Q$ for all nodes on these trajectories.
+If we optimize $\flowf$ in function space, we can directly set to 0 the gradient of the loss with respect to $\flowf(s,a)$ separately, and find a solution.

+Since we have chosen $P$ with support large enough to include all the trajectories leading to a terminal state $R(x)>0$, it means that $L_\theta(\tau)=0$ for all these trajectories and that $\flowf_\theta=\flowf^*$ for all nodes on these trajectories.
 We can then apply Proposition~\ref{prop:2} (since the flows match everywhere and we have defined the policy correspondingly, as per Eq.~\ref{eq:def-pi}).
 We then obtain the conclusion by applying result (c) from Proposition~\ref{prop:2}. \end{proof}